Mayte-Otavalo/Python/PROJECT/README.md

 ![C++](https://img.shields.io/badge/C++-17-orange)
 ![Machine Learning](https://img.shields.io/badge/Machine%20Learning-Naive%20Bayes%20%26%20Linear%20Regression-green)

-Project repository for data analysis to identify the relationship between access to drinking water and child malnutrition in Ecuadorian cantons, using **Naive Bayes** and **Linear Regression** models.
+Project repository for data analysis to identify the relationship between access to drinking water and child malnutrition in Ecuadorian cantons, using **Naive Bayes** models.

 ## 📌 Description
 This project analyzes data from INEC (National Institute of Statistics and Census of Ecuador) to: